Wolfgang Dietrich (political scientist): Research focus

 Dietrich's research focuses on the history of peace studies, peace and development, peace and postmodernity, cultures of peace, theories of peace, peace and world system theory, as well as the contributions of humanistic psychology to peace studies.

-The best known and most quoted of his early contribution to peace studies is the Call for Many Peaces, published in 1998 and republished in 2006.
+The best-known and most quoted of his early contribution to peace studies is the Call for Many Peaces, published in 1998 and republished in 2006.
 Therein Wolfgang Dietrich dissolves the notion of a homogenous, universal peace in the plurality of the many peaces and thus establishes an approach that is founded on respect towards the Other.
 Peace is thus thought of in the sense of "many peaces" as a noun with a plural.
 He asserts that what peace means differs on closer inspection from culture to culture, and the connotations and etymological interpretations of the concept of "peace" do not coincide in different languages but are an expression of the plurality of worldviews and perceptions of the societies speaking those languages.

 Since 2008 Dietrich has distinguished between the energetic, moral, modern, post-modern, and trans-rational understanding of peace.
 He advocates the so-called trans-rational approach, which combines the mechanistic understanding of modern peace with those cosmovisions which are energetically oriented towards the establishment and maintaining of harmonious relations between humans, nature, and the cosmos.

 From there, he derives his culture-sensitive call for an elective approach to conflict transformation, following here peace researchers such as Adam Curle or John Paul Lederach.
 Conflict work to him means facilitating the exploration and creation of new options by the conflicting parties instead of prescriptive conflict resolution by external experts.

-In his last book under the German title Der dies Das Frieden.
-Nachmerkungen zur Trilogie über die vielen Frieden (2021) he developed this approach further and argues now that peace should neither be considered an abstract essence, expressed in a singular noun as all modern European languages do, nor the relational plural that he advocated until then, but as interacting dynamics of the web of existence, expressed better in verbs - as numerous extra-European languages do.
+In his last book under the German title, Der dies Das Frieden.
+Nachmerkungen zur Trilogie über die vielen Frieden (2021) he developed this approach further and argues now that peace should neither be considered an abstract essence, expressed in a singular noun as all modern European languages do, nor the relational plural that he advocated until then, but as interacting dynamics of the web of existence, expressed better in verbs – as numerous extra-European languages do.

 This approach has been didactically implemented and practically applied at the Innsbruck School of Peace Studies. during his time as director.
 Nevertheless, in relationship to the extracurricular "Course [Lehrgang] in Peace, Development, Security and International Conflict Transformation", the central university administration said, shortly after the retirement of its original chair in 2021, and in the context of some public critiques, that it better should be changed to get an institutional academic form ("Regelstudium").

-This approach has been didactically implemented and practically applied at the Innsbruck School of Peace Studies in his time as director.
+This approach has been didactically implemented and practically applied at the Innsbruck School of Peace Studies during his time as director.
 Nevertheless, in relationship to the extracurricular "Course [Lehrgang] in Peace, Development, Security and International Conflict Transformation", the central university administration said, shortly after the retirement of its original chair in 2021, and in the context of some public criticisms, that it better should be changed to get an institutional academic form ("Regelstudium").